Vice director for research, PhD

 - Blokhin A.M., Tkachev D.L., Esipov D.V.
 Well-posedness of a modified initial-boundary value problem on stability of shock waves in a viscous gas.
 Part II // Journal of Mathematical Analysis and Applications. — 2007. — Vol. 331, iss.
 1. — P. 424-442.

-I teach two courses at the Mechanics and Mathematics Faculty of the NSU: seminar classes on "Numerical methods", and practical classes on "Computation practice".
+I give a course at the Mechanics and Mathematics Faculty of the NSU: seminar classes on "Numerical methods".
 The classes go in the 5th and 6th semesters.
-In 5th semester, the courses are devoted to fundamentals of numerical methods for solving ODE problems.
+In 5th semester, the course is devoted to fundamentals of numerical methods for solving ODE problems.
 Usually we consider initial value problems (IVP) for the first order and second order ODEs, and boundary value problem (BVP) for linear second order ODEs.
 In terms of numerical methods, we concentrate on the Runge-Kutta, Adams-Bashforth, shooting and finite difference methods.
 In 6th semester, we deal with numerical methods for PDE problems like initial boundary value problems (IBVP) for 1D and 2D heat equations as well as IBVP for advection (transport) and inviscid Burgers' equations.

-Here are two useful programs to draw 2D and 3D plots for practical classes.
+Here are two useful programs to draw 2D and 3D plots for practical classes, which I gave in the past.

 - Plot2d is a simple program written in c++ to draw 2D plots.